bocchilorenzo/AutoEuroVoc/scripts/create_dataset/README.md

 - summ_lang: the language of the summarizer model.
 Default is "italian".
 - model_path: the path to the summarizer model.
 Default is "./cc.it.300.bin".
 - compressed: whether the model is compressed or not.
 Default is False.
 - tokenizer: the tokenizer to use for the summarizer.
-It can be "nltk" or "udpipe".
-Default is "nltk".
+It can be "nltk", "udpipe1" or "udpipe2".
+Default is "nltk", "udpipe1" uses local udpipe1 models, while udpipe2 calls the REST API at http://lindat.mff.cuni.cz/services/udpipe/api/process.
 - model_type: the type of the summarizer model.
 It can be "fasttext" or "word2vec".
 Default is "fasttext".
 - years: the range of years to summarize (extremes included).
 Default is "2010-2022".